 There have been strong demands for a more digitalization-friendly working environment due to the growth in number of persons working from home in response to the COVID-19 pandemic during and after 2020.
+In September 2021, a new Digital Agency has been established and legislation to support the digitization of companies and the relaxation of regulations which require (i) paper documents, (ii) affixation of seals and/or (iii) face-to-face meeting is rapidly being prepared and implemented, with the laws related to digitization being enacted on May 12, 2021.
 Digitalization has been widely expanded in respect of (a) external documents of companies (such as e-contracts), (b) internal documents of companies (such as board minutes) and various governmental procedures.
 E-signatures have been focused as a replacement of “seals” in respect of such digitalized documents and procedures.
-Our firm has been providing practical advice in respect of e-signatures based on recent developments in both law and practice.

 As one of the most prestigious full-service law firms in Japan, we are committed to providing our clients with legal services of the highest quality across the whole spectrum of legal disciplines, including on the largest and most complex assignments.

 The foundation of our success is our people.
 We have built a firm of talented, energetic and inquisitive legal professionals who strive to acquire a deep understanding of our clients’ needs so as to offer sophisticated and creative advice while remaining practical and results-focused.

 Our firm is deeply honored and privileged to have received top recognitions and awards across a wide range of legal practice areas.
 Most importantly, however, we are proud of, and sincerely value and appreciate, the trust that our clients have placed upon us.

 We are committed to giving back to our community.
 We regularly contribute our legal resources on a pro bono basis to the indigent and to non-profit foundations, non-governmental organizations and other entities that contend with important social and public interest concerns.